vyalikov/signet-rails/README.md

 # Signet::Rails

-A basic Rails wrapper around the [Signet](https://github.com/google/signet) gem
+A basic Rails wrapper around the [Signet](https://github.com/google/signet) gem that handles persistence of a user's credentials on top of handling the auth flow within Rails applications.
+Check out [an example Rails app](https://github.com/myitcv/test-signet-rails) that utilises this gem.

-Work in progress
+Please note this is very much work in progress... issues/suggestions/etc gratefully received.
+Raise an issue/create a pull-request.

 ## Installation